-Loans receivables represent the Fixed Return Investment and loan we made to third parties.
-Our loans receivables increased from approximately RMB8.5 million as at 31 December 2016 to approximately RMB28.7 million as at 31 December 2017 mainly because we made Fixed Return Investment in one TV series and one film in FY2017 with a total investment amount of RMB20.2 million.
-As we recovered most of our Fixed Return Investment in FY2018 and 1H2019, our Fixed Return Investment decreased to approximately RMB1.0 million (net of impairment allowance) as at 30 June 2019.
+Loans receivables and related interest receivables represent the Fixed Return Investment we made and the corresponding investment return we are entitled to.
+Our loan receivables increased from approximately RMB8.5 million as at 31 December 2016 to approximately RMB28.7 million as at 31 December 2017 mainly because we made Fixed Return Investment in two additional TV series and film in FY2017 with a total investment amount of RMB20.2 million.
+As we recovered certain amount of the Fixed Return Investment, our loan receivables decreased to approximately RMB3.8 million as at 31 December 2018.